The Training for Success programme is now closed to new entrants.

 Travel, lodging and childcare allowances may be paid depending on individual circumstances.

 Contact details for training suppliers are available at the link below:

 If you have any queries, please contact Training for Success

-Disability Support Providers (DSPs) can give additional support for individuals with a disability.
-DSPs will work closely with Training Suppliers to make sure that arrangements are put in place to ensure individuals with a disability can benefit fully from their training entitlement.
+Disability Support Providers (DSPs) can give additional support for people with a disability.
+DSPs will work closely with Training Suppliers to make sure that arrangements are put in place that allow those with a disability to benefit fully from their training entitlement.